marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_1-intro_to_steel.md

 at a temperature of about 550C steel loses approximately 40% of it's room tempurature strength

 ## Methods of Fire Protection
-spray applied protection,
+- spray applied protection
-board protection,
+- board protection
-intumescent coating,
+- intumescent coating
-concrete casing
+- concrete casing

 ## Corrosion
+Corrosion refers to the formation of ferrous oxides (rust).

 Exposed steelwork can be severely affected by corrosion due to atmospheric pollutants.

-The formation of ferrous oxides (rust).

 Corrosion act to:

-reduce the structural strength, reduce toughness and fatigue life, leave the steel surface pitted, increase susceptibility to welding defects
+- reduce the structural strength
+- reduce toughness and fatigue life
+- leave the steel surface pitted
+- increase susceptibility to welding defects